magaramisha341-glitch/weather-mlops-pipeline/README.md

-# Weather Rain Prediction MLOps Pipeline
+# 🌧️ Weather Rain Prediction MLOps Pipeline

 ## Overview

 This project implements a complete MLOps pipeline for predicting whether it will rain tomorrow based on weather data.

 The system includes data ingestion, preprocessing, model training, API deployment, monitoring, and containerization.

-The pipeline automates data collection, processing, model training, and deployment for real-time predictions.
+It is designed to simulate a real-world production environment with an end-to-end machine learning workflow.

 ---

 ## Features

 - Data ingestion from Open-Meteo API
 - Data preprocessing and feature engineering
 - Logistic Regression model for prediction
 - FastAPI-based REST API
+- Streamlit dashboard (interactive frontend)
 - Logging for monitoring
 - Docker containerization

 ---

 ## Tech Stack

 - Python
 - FastAPI
+- Streamlit
 - Scikit-learn
 - Docker
 - Open-Meteo API

 ---